robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-use-assessment-and-feedback-to-greatest-effect.md

 caption: "Year 1"
 ---

-In this module you'll hear from education experts about why assessment should be at the heart of your teaching.
-You'll also explore ways to give purposeful feedback to your pupils and what you can learn from summative data sets.
+In this module you’ll hear from education experts about why assessment should be at the heart of your teaching. you’ll also explore ways to give purposeful feedback to your pupils and what you can learn from summative data sets.

 ## Module overview

-Go through the module introduction to see what you'll be learning.
+Go through the module introduction to see what you’ll be learning.

 Duration: 10 minutes.